New formula companies are a rare bird so I was intrigued when I heard about Bobbie – the first new infant formula to hit the U.S. market in two years.

 To put it simply, European baby formulas are generally known to contain fewer ingredients than their U.S. counterparts.
 European formula producers are also pretty strict when it comes to the inclusion of certain sugars in their ingredient list.

-Bobbie’s formula is modeled after human breast milk and contains 20% fewer ingredients than those made by the “Big Three” formula producers in the U.S. The protein ratio in Bobbie formula is similar to that of breast milk and is designed to be gentle on a baby’s digestive system.
+Bobbie’s European Style recipe is modeled after human breast milk and contains 20% fewer ingredients than those made by the “Big Three” formula producers in the U.S. The protein ratio in Bobbie formula is similar to that of breast milk and is designed to be gentle on a baby’s digestive system.
 100% of the carbohydrates in Bobbie formula are derived from lactose (the sugar found naturally in breast milk).
 It’s also one of the only U.S. formulas meeting both U.S. and European requirements for iron.

 What are the ingredients?